 Wednesday 1st January (New Year’s Day):Closed

-Our reading group continues on Tuesday 28th January 2014, at 7:30pm, when we will be discussing, ‘The Blind Assassin’ by Margaret Atwood.
+We will be meeting to discuss the book on Tuesday 29th April at 7:30pm.
 Do come along, ready to enjoy a relaxed discussion while munching on our vegetarian cakes – the bakewell tart and carrot cake are particularly popular – and sipping on one of our mocktails or hot drinks.
 We look forward to seeing you then!

 Our vegetarian/vegan cookery classes are themed, e.g. one pot easy suppers; soups; salads, etc.. and focus on dishes which are nutritionally balanced, using ingredients which are easily obtainable and affordable.
 Each class lasts for one and a half hours, during which time, participants will prepare three dishes and discuss the nutritional value of the main ingredients.
 Advice will be given on where to purchase the ingredients.
 At the end of the cookery class, participants will take away samples of the three dishes which have been prepared and recipes for the vegetarian/vegan dishes prepared will be emailed to the participants after the classes.